inclavare-containers/inclavare-containers/rats-tls/README.md

 ## Build and Install

-Please follow the command to build Enclave TLS from the latested source code on your system.
+Please follow the command to build RATS TLS from the latested source code on your system.

-1. Download the latest source code of Enclave TLS
+1. Download the latest source code of RATS TLS

 ```shell
 mkdir -p "$WORKSPACE"